 - That method will be immediately removed from the list of available MFA Methods (at Login and in Self-Service)

 - If you turn off an MFA method and then re-enable it and the customer no longer has access to that verification email or phone number that may not be able to recover their account via self-service.
 Manual intervention via the helpdesk (Strivacity admin console) will be required.

 1) Start by logging into the Admin Console using an admin account

 2) From the left-hand menu, select Adaptive MFA

 3) On the Adaptive MFA Policy page you will see a listing of all Adaptive MFA policies.

 To start editing, you can simply click anywhere in the gray highlighted row of the policy.
 Alternatively, you can click the Edit button which is also displayed on the highlighted row of the policy, as shown below.

-4) You will land on the Edit Adaptive MFA Policy screen at General settings:
+4) You will land at General settings:

 Here, you can:

 - change the name of the adaptive MFA policy